ADBeveridge/raider/src/README.md

 # Raider Source Code Notes

+Note: Some code is commented with the message `NOT USED BECAUSE FLATPAK REMOVES ACCESS TO DEVICE FILES`.
+This code shows a handy list of thumb drives that are plugged into the computer.
+But to shred them, Raider needs administrator access to the device files that correspond with those thumb drives.
+And that is not possible in flatpak because it is sandboxed.
+Therefore they are commented out.

 ## Application
  - Files supplied on the commandline are opened in `raider_application_open`.
 It converts the double array of files into a `GList` and sends that `GList` to a newly created window.
  - When the `GAction` to exit is activated, it calls `raider_application_try_exit` which queries each open window to exit.
 If any window returns `TRUE` then shredding is ongoing, and cannot exit.